nicholasjclark/mvgam/index.md

 The goal of `mvgam` is to use a Bayesian framework to estimate parameters of Dynamic Generalized Additive Models (DGAMs) for time series with dynamic trend components.
-The package provides an interface to fit Bayesian DGAMs using either `JAGS` or `Stan` as the backend, but note that users are strongly encouraged to opt for `Stan` over `JAGS`.
+The package provides an interface to fit Bayesian DGAMs using `Stan` as the backend.
 The formula syntax is based on that of the package `mgcv` to provide a familiar GAM modelling interface.
 The motivation for the package and some of its primary objectives are described in detail by [Clark & Wells 2022](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13974) (published in *Methods in Ecology and Evolution*).
 An introduction to the package and some worked examples are shown in this seminar: